DataDog/hiring-engineers/answers.md

 ## Prerequisites and Environment Setup

+In the following you will be walked through a number of steps that help you get familiar with Datadog.
+We will set up a new Ubuntu VM instance on your local machine (Host) and install the Datadog Agent on it.
+The DD Agent will be able to collect useful Infrastructure and APM data and metrics.
+The data will be sent to Datadog where we are going the visulalize and analyse it.

+Be prepared to learn a lot about Infrastructure Monitoring, Application Performance Monitoring and Data Visualization along the way.
+Ready?
+Let's start!

+### Setting up your local Environment

+We will use [Vagrant](https://www.vagrantup.com/) to set up your local developement environemnt.

 > **Note:** The default username and password for vagrant machines is vagrant and vagrant respectively.
 For enhanced security it is advised to use an SSH key as password instead.